Updated on 13 May 2021

-The audience for this document is any individual, family, group or organisation that would like more than 100 people plus three funeral officials in attendance at a funeral in Queensland.
+The audience for this document is any individual, family, group or organisation that is organising a funeral in Queensland.

 Why have we changed the way funerals can occur?

 The world is in the midst of a COVID-19 pandemic.
 COVID-19 is a disease that can cause mild symptoms to more severe illness that affects the lungs and can cause death.
-Currently, there is no vaccine or treatment for COVID-19, so preventing the spread of the disease is crucial.
+Keeping Queenslanders safe and preventing the spread of the disease is crucial.

 What are we doing to stop the spread of COVID-19?

 COVID-19 can be spread between people in the community when an infected person coughs or sneezes near others.
 It can also be spread if an infected person has coughed or sneezed onto a surface that might be used by others (like a door handle or mobile phone) and then another person touches their face after touching the contaminated surface.